Last updated July 17, 2026

 Type "help" for help.

 The command uses the database located at DATABASE_URL by default.
 If you have more than one database, specify the database you want to connect to as the first argument to the command.
-You can use the color as a shorthand:
+You can use the database’s add-on name or its attachment name:

 --> Connecting to postgresql-clean-71224